-You can also change the muting (S1) button assignment to activate the Multiple Monitors function with the VAIO Control Center.
-For details on the muting (S1) button, see Using Special-function Buttons (page 32).
+You can also change the muting (S1) button assignment to activate the Multiple Monitors function with the muting (S1) button.
+To change the muting (S1) button assignment, press and hold the muting (S1) button to display the window for changing the assignment.
+For details on the muting (S1) button, see Using Special-function Buttons (page 31).